rohanvarma811/AWS-PROJECTS/3. Secure Cloud Network Architecture using AWS Security and Networking services/Readme.md

 1. Blocked an IP in NACL and checked if it was denied access
 2. Logged access attempts using VPC Flow Logs

-- ✅ Final Outcome
+# Output & Learnings

 ✔️ Secure Public EC2: Only accessible via SSH from a trusted IP and allows HTTP/HTTPS traffic

 ✔️ Secure Private EC2: No direct internet access, only accessible via Public EC2

 ✔️ Network ACLs Enforcing Rules: Prevent unauthorized access at the subnet level

 ✔️ Security Groups Ensuring Fine-Grained Control: Instance-level access restrictions applied